 For more details and information on all of the pack’s features, read our full review of the Nomatic Travel Bag!

-UPDATE for 2021: Nomatic no longer sells or does business in the European Union, which is an unfortunate development.
-Those living in the EU should consider the next bag instead…
+UPDATE for EU Citizens: Nomatic no longer sells or does business in the European Union (and the UK), which is an unfortunate development.
+Those living in the EU should consider the next bag, the Tortuga Travel Pack instead.

 Pros